AhmedIbrahimSH/flameout/README.md

 - Goal 15: Life on Land - Improperly disposed of fire extinguishers can harm wildlife and their habitats.
 Recycling them can prevent this damage.

 - Goal 16: Peace, Justice and Strong Institutions - Recycling fire extinguishers can be part of a comprehensive waste management system that supports strong institutions and promotes sustainable practices.

+## To open the project
+- I was using Android Studio for this project and the app is completely made of Flutter
+- Note : You have to include the SQflite dependecy [sqflite: ^2.2.6] in the pubspec.yaml file below [dependencies:]  "Don't include the brackets"

 ## Contact me